- What's a Smart Trip?

 Whatcom Smart Trips will comply with the IRS reporting requirements for prize winners.
 According to the 2006 IRS instructions, a Form 1099–MISC is required for any person receiving over $600 in prizes and awards.
 Recipients of prizes qualifying for a 1099–MISC must agree to provide the information necessary for the 1099-MISC in order to receive their prize; they should expect to receive their forms in time to file their appropriate tax returns.

 If there is more than one licensed person in the car for the trip, then it counts as a ridesharing trip.
-Driving alone in a hybrid vehicle is not an eligible Smart Trip.
+Driving alone in a hybrid or electric vehicle is not an eligible Smart Trip.

 Q: Why are motorcycles not included as an alternative mode?